 The research of color is science itself and day by day its importance is getting more emphasis.
 A survey conducted by Dr. Max Luscher (1969) suggests that our perception of color is objective but our preference is subjective.
 This means that people reveal themselves unconsciously through color without the interference of conscious choices.
 Colors are the mother tongue of the subconscious.
 They can evoke an instant reaction in an audience.

-When designing and choosing colors, it is important to consider cultural differences in the perception of color For example, white in western society is the symbol of purity but in some influences the audience and help the creation of aesthetics.
+When designing and choosing colors, it is important to consider cultural differences in the perception of color For example, white in western society is the symbol of purity but in some influences the audience and helps the creation of aesthetics.
 So, it is useful for designers to understand color psychology and symbolism.

 We as humans can understand and feel people’s nonverbal actions.
 This is because of our need to figure out people by their agreeableness and dominance.

 Dominance shows how much higher a person is in a social hierarchy.
-Permanent cues like age, family, health or wealth, and controllable cues like physical traits like body, face, and voice help us understand people.
+Permanent cues like age, family, health, or wealth, and controllable cues like physical traits like body, face, and voice help us understand people.

 All of these physical and nonverbal attributes portrait the inner world of a character.
 They prove the connection between physical appearance, internal perception, and psychological behavior.